-First Week of February - Garden Season Opens!
+February 14th - Garden Season Opens!
 Start Submitting Applications

-First Week of October - Last day to submit water access applications
+First Week of October - Last week to submit water access and Adopt-A-Lot applications

 First Week of November - Garden Season Ends!
 Applications for water access are not accepted.
 Existing water connections will be disconnected until next season.

 Thank you for your interest in the Baltimore City Adopt-A-Lot Program.
 We look forward to working with you and your groups.